mantielero/VapourSynth.nim/README.md

 ## Current status
-It can load videos, transform them and pipe them (or store them).
+It can load videos, transform them and pipe them to stdout (or store them in a file).

 Currently, the following [plugins](https://github.com/mantielero/VapourSynth.nim/tree/master/src/plugins) are supposed to work (they need to be installed in your environment).

+How to implement Nim functions as filters is shown in:

+- `test/simple.nim <https://github.com/mantielero/VapourSynth.nim/blob/a022a045694c2bf1e93d821ff87f6a0a8916f098/test/simple.nim>`_: a very simple passthrough filter with comments
+- `test/mycrop.nim <https://github.com/mantielero/VapourSynth.nim/blob/a022a045694c2bf1e93d821ff87f6a0a8916f098/test/mycrop.nim>`_: a crop filter inspired on `cropRelCreate <https://github.com/vapoursynth/vapoursynth/blob/R48/src/core/simplefilters.c#L251>_.
+Just crops a video giving `top`, `bottom`, `left` and `right`.

 ## Some examples
 ### Piping a video